MaJerle/lwbtn/docs/user-manual/index.rst

     Multi-click event example - with 3 consecutive presses

 Number of consecutive clicks can be upper-limited to the desired value.
-When user makes more consecutive clicks than maximum, an **onclick** event is sent immediately after **onrelease** event for last detected click.
+When user makes more (or equal) consecutive clicks than maximum, an **onclick** event is sent immediately after **onrelease** event for last detected click.
+There is no need to wait timeout expiration since upper clicks limit has been reached.
-This is well illustrated in the picture below, showing event sequence when:
+This is illustrated in the picture below, showing event sequence when:

 * Max number of consecutive clicks is ``3``
 * User makes ``4`` consecutive clicks